Updated on March 7th, 2023 by Samuel Smith

 Still, shareholders should certainly not expect a distribution increase in the near term given how close the payout is to earnings today.
 PennantPark’s ability to grow the portfolio and its average yields, while keeping expenses under control, will determine if the distribution is sustainable.

 The old saying “high-risk, high-reward” seems to apply to PennantPark.
 It certainly has an attractive dividend yield on paper, but there is more risk to the payout than meets the eye.

 There is an elevated level of risk for the company.
 If PennantPark does not grow investment income, it could be forced to reduce the dividend at some point in the future, but we do not currently forecast that.

 As a result, investors should tread carefully.
-Only investors with a higher risk tolerance should consider buying PennantPark despite the discount to net asset value and very high yield.
+Only investors with a higher risk tolerance should consider buying PennantPark despite the very high yield.